thomaslaurenson/thomaslaurenson.github.io/_posts/2018-07-07-back-to-the-future-how-to-reset-revert-and-remove-git-commits.md

 ## Example Scenario

 The examples in this post use a simple git repository scenario.
-There ia a git repository that contains four files:
+There is a git repository that contains four files:

 1. `task1.py` with the commit message: _First commit: task1.py_
 2. `task2.py` with the commit message: _Second commit: task2.py_